Helpful?

 Potential Penalties

-An unlawful attempt to discourage an employee from submitting a claim for workplace injury benefits may result in a serious penalties whereas the Workplace Safety and Insurance Act, 1997, provides for a significant fine, the possibility of imprisonment, or both.
-The Workplace Safety and Insurance Act, 1997, specifically states:
+The wrongful attempt to dissuade an employee from claiming injury benefits raises the possibility of a significant penalty whereas the Workplace Safety and Insurance Act, 1997, prescribes the potential of a fine or imprisonment or both.
+Specifically, the Workplace Safety and Insurance Act, 1997, states:

 Offence, claim suppression